hjunlee91/hjunlee91.github.io/_posts/2019-12-09-Operating_system_process_thread.md

 Let's think about Messenger program. **Program** is the executable instruction set to do some task.<br>
 so the Messenger Program is file set of communication via message.<br>
 If you use window, click any messenger program and ctrl + alt + delete.<br>
-You can see the messenger program is running on the list of process.
+You can see the messenger program is running on the list of process.<br>

 **Process** is <br>
 1. Program that running on the OS continuously<br>